Embarking on a new venture

 This shows that, while offering prayers or salutations, we should remember our teachers and

-parents who, in terms of Hindu philosophy, are ‘visible Gods’ bec
+parents who, in terms of Hindu philosophy, are ‘visible Gods’ because they have given us

 knowledge and the means for existence.